How to Register a Boat or Water Craft in Florida

 TO REGISTER IN PERSON

-- You can register a boat in person by visiting your local Tax Collector's office.
+- You can register a boat in person by visiting your local Tax Collector's office and completing a boat registration application.

-- You must bring a completed boat registration application and proof of ownership such as a bill of sale, invoice, bill of lading, certificate of origin, or out-of-state title.
+- You must bring proof of ownership such as a bill of sale, invoice, bill of lading, certificate of origin, or out-of-state title.